robinjo78/solarBAG/README.md

 ## Usage

-Run the script by using WSL or Linus terminal:
+Run the script by using WSL or Linux terminal:
 ```
 python3 solarBAGprototype.py
 ```